BenPyle/BenPyle.github.io/nim/nim_explainer.md

 3. Positions that can only reach N-positions in one turn are P-positions.
 4. Repeat 2 and 3 until no unlabeled positions.

 Let's build some intuition, by looking at a few positions.
 We have a good sense of how one pile Nim works, but what about two?
-For convenience I will represent the number of pennies in each row seperated by a column, so (1,0) is one penny in the first row (a P-position).
+For convenience I will represent the number of pennies in each row separated by a column, so (1,0) is one penny in the first row (a P-position).
 So what is (1,1)?
 The next player can move to a P-position (1,0) by taking one from the second row, so this is an N-position.
 What about (1,2)?
 This is an N-position as well, as are any of the form (1,n)!
 Let's think about adding a row next.
 (1,1,1) turns out to be an P-position, because any possible move collapses to (1,1) which is an N-position.

 <details>
   <summary>Q1: Test your intuition.
 What is (1,3,1)?  </summary>